 The built-in sequencer is also quite advanced as it lets you record up to 6 tracks.
 You can easily connect your keyboard to the computer via USB and also download more styles and songs if you wish.

 Additional features such as pitch bend wheel, dual/split, and availability of effects such as reverb, chorus and EQ effects, makes it suitable for performance as well.

 The Yamaha DGX-230 76-Key Keyboard is an excellent inexpensive instrument, that can be used for learning to play the piano…or it can serve as your second keyboard – a portable option.

-For a price of around $200, the sound and key action are good.
+For an entry-level price, the sound and key action are good.
 Not a professional keyboard though, but you can definitely use it for providing chords and some embellishments if you play for some local bands.